 She started a line of eco-friendly screenprinted goods called Orange Twist in 2008 as a way to foster connections between people while injecting humor and handcrafted design into everyday life.

 In 2017 Claire began organizing Screenprinting Work Parties to foster creativity and political engagement.
-She is currently a board member at Seattle Print Arts.
+She served on the board of Seattle Print Arts from 2018-2021.

 Image credit: Paul Gordon